 Remember, advancements in your field regularly modify the timeliness of this information.
 Your credibility in the eyes of the user will disappear if they find content on your site that doesn’t benefit them in any way.

-With no credibility comes no customers.
+With no credibility, you earn no customers.
 This content timeliness is exceptionally significant in dynamic industries (ex: science and technology fields).

 You now understand that the modernity of your content is essential.
 However, you must not neglect quality, as it is vital if you want users to have a positive experience on your site.
 If your web page suffers from weak content, the growth of your customer base will suffer as well.